jschirrmacher/netvis/README.md

 The intermediate `<div>` is needed to position the buttons in the vertical center.

 ## Change log

+### V2.6
+- Nodes can have an optional 'fontSize' attribute
+- Text background is now generated automatically, so there is no need to define text-only rectangles any more

 ### V2.5
 - Added a feature to update nodes via the `showDetails` handler